 Prescriptive authority for nurses and midwives: standards and requirements

-These standards and requirements developed by the Nursing and Midwifery Board of Ireland (NMBI), formerly An Bord Altranais, set out the educational standards and requirements for prescriptive authority for nurses and midwives to prescribe medicines leading to qualification as a registered nurse prescriber.
+This document sets out the educational standards and requirements for prescriptive authority for nurses and midwives to prescribe medicines leading to qualification as a registered nurse prescriber.

 International experiences have demonstrated many positive outcomes associated with nurses and midwives prescribing for patients or clients as part of their delivery of care.
 Research studies show that where nurses and midwives prescribe, patients are very satisfied with their care, have greater accessibility to treatment, and with less inconvenience.